Lab Members

 UNDERGRADUATE STUDENTS

-Anika Veeraraghav is a cognitive science major and women’s, gender and sexuality studies minor on a pre-med track.
-She is interested in learning more about the brain and neural processes through techniques such as the EEG and fMRI machines.
-She plans on going to medical school with hopes of becoming a neurologist or a neurosurgeon.
+Preston Bolus is a physiology and neurobiology major on a pre-med track.
+He is interested in learning more about the brain and neural processes through techniques such as EEG and fMRI.
+He plans on going to medical school to become a surgeon.

 FORMER DOCTORAL STUDENTS